-The tax years 2004 through 2010 remain open to examination by the major taxing jurisdictions to which the Company is subject.
-During the third quarter of 2010, the examination of the Company's 2005 through 2008 federal income tax returns by the U.S. Internal Revenue Service was completed.
-The Company is not currently under audit in any major taxing jurisdiction.
+The tax years 2004 through 2009 remain open to examination by the major taxing jurisdictions to which the Company is subject.
+The Company's 2005 through 2008 federal income tax returns are under examination by the U.S. Internal Revenue Service.
+Although the outcome of tax audits is always uncertain, the Company believes that the results of the examination will not materially affect its financial position or results of operations.

-16. Segment Information
+17. Segment Information